 If the criteria for revenue under over-a-period of time as mentioned above are not met, the Company recognises revenue at a point-in-time.
 The point-in-time is determined when the control of the goods or services is transferred which is determined based on when the significant risks and rewards of ownership are transferred to the customer.
-Apart from this, the Company also considers its present right to payment, the legal title to the goods, the physical possession and the customer acceptance in determining the point in time where control has been transferred.
+Apart from this, the Company also considers its present right to payment, the for the year ended March 31, 2025 (All amounts are in Rupees Crore, except per share data and unless stated otherwise)

+legal title to the goods, the physical possession and the customer acceptance in determining the point in time where control has been transferred.
 The Company provides for warranty provision for general repairs up to 18 - 24 months on its products sold, in line with the industry practice.
 A liability is recognised at the time the product is sold.
 The Company does not provide any extended warranties.